mihaicfx/utcn-fa/lab02/Readme.md

 ## Requirements

-### 1. Implementation of direct sorting method
-• Bubble sort
-• Insertion sort
-• Selection sort
+### 1. Comparative analysis of one of the sorting algorithms from L1 (you choose) in iterative vs recursive version.
+The analysis should be performed based on the number of operations and the runtime (2p)
+For the comparative analysis of the iterative vs recursive version pick one of the 3 algorithms from Assignment 1 (bubble sort, insertion or selection).
+Use the iterative version that you already implemented (corrected, if needed, based on the feedback received from the teacher) and implement the same algorithm in the recursive version.

+You must measure the total effort and the running time of the two versions (iterative and recursive) => two charts, each of them comparing the two versions of the algorithm.

+For measuring the runtime, you can use Profiler similar to the example below.

+        profiler.startTimer("your_function", current_size);
+        for(int test=0; test<nr_tests; ++test) {
+            your_function(array, current_size);
+        }
+        profiler.stopTimer("your_function", current_size);

+The number of tests (nr_tests from the above example) has to be chosen based on your processor and the compile mode used.
+We suggest bigger values such as 100 or 1000.

-To prove your algorithm(s) work, you have to prepare a demo on a smallsized input (which may be hard-coded).
+You will have to prove your algorithm(s) work, so you should also prepare a demo on a small-sized input (which may be hard-coded in your main function).

+### 2. Implement bottom­up build heap procedure (2p)
+You will have to prove your algorithm(s) work on a small-sized input.

-#### 1.1.
+#### 2.1.
 Test algorithms for correctness
 You have to implement unit tests for each algorithm on random input data.

+### 3. Implement top­down build heap procedure (2p)
+You will have to prove your algorithm(s) work on a small-sized input.

-### 2. Test algorithms for correctness
+#### 3.1.
+Test algorithms for correctness
 You have to implement unit tests for each algorithm on random input data.

-### 3. Evaluate algorithms for the average case
+### 4. Comparative analysis of the two build heap methods in the average case (2p)
 !
 Before you start to work on the algorithms evaluation code, make sure you have a correct algorithm!

-You are required to compare the two sorting procedures in the average case.
-Remember that for the average case you have to repeat the measurements m times (m=5) and report their average; also for the average case, make sure you always use the same input sequence for the two methods – to make the comparison fair.
+You are required to compare the two build heap procedures in the average case.
+Remember that for the average case you have to repeat the measurements m times (m=5) and report their average; also, for the average case, make sure you always use the same input sequence for the two methods – to make the comparison fair.

 This is how the analysis should be performed:
 - vary the dimension of the input array (n) between [100…10000], with an increment of maximum 500 (we suggest 100).
-- for each dimension, generate the appropriate input sequence for the method; run the method, counting the operations (assignments and comparisons, may be counted together).
+- for each dimension, generate the appropriate input sequence for the method; run the method, counting the operations (assignments and comparisons, may be counted together for this assignment).
 !
 Only the assignments and comparisons performed on the input structure and its corresponding auxiliary variables matter.

 Generate a chart which compares the two methods under the total number of operations, in the average case.
 If one of the curves cannot be visualized correctly because the other has a larger growth rate, place that curve on a separate chart as well.
-Name the chart and curves appropriately.
+Name your chart and the curves on it appropriately.

-### 4. Evaluate algorithm for best and worst case

-For each analysis case (best, average, and worst), generate charts which compare the three methods; use different charts for the number of comparisons, number of assignments and total number of operations.
-If one of the curves cannot be visualized correctly because the others have a larger growth rate (e.g., a linear function might seem constant when placed on the same chart with a quadratic function), place that curve on a separate chart as well.
-Name your charts and the curves on each chart appropriately.

-### 4. Bonus: Binary insertion sort
+### 5. Comparative analysis of the two build heap methods in the worst case (1p)

+### 6. Implement and exemplify correctness of heapsort (1p)
+You will have to prove your algorithm(s) work on a small-sized input.

+#### 6.1.
+Test algorithms for correctness
-You have to implement insertion sort using binary search.
+You have to implement unit tests for each algorithm on random input data.